A Message from the Nursing Program Director:

 Welcome to the Shoreline Community College Nursing Program website, my name is Lynn Von Schlieder, the Nursing Program Director.

 We offer a six-quarter program and a 10-quarter option which prepare individuals to become professional nurses to meet the health care needs of the community.
 Based on the Program Vision, Mission, and Philosophy, the Program is dedicated to student success and strives for excellence.
 The Program reflects the core values of Professionalism, Excellence, Caring, and Clinical Reasoning.
 The program is approved by the Washington State Nursing Care Quality Assurance Commission and nationally accredited by the Accreditation Commission for Education in Nursing (ACEN).
 The graduate will receive the Associate in Applied Science-Transfer degree and will be eligible to take the NCLEX-RN examination for licensure as a Registered Nurse.
 Further information about the Program, the prerequisites, and the application procedure is available in the Nursing Program Brochure and on the website.

-The application for the Winter 2017 six-quarter program will open on Monday, August 15, 2016 and will close at 4:30 p.m. on Monday October 3, 2016.
-The application fee is now $20.
-All applicants will receive notification of their status 4 to 6 weeks later.
+The application for the Winter 2017 six-quarter program is now closed.
+All applicants will receive notification of their status 4 to 6 weeks after the October 3rd deadline.